dan-schel/css-template/documentation.md

 ## 10. Select styling

 Selects can be styled to look like their input counterparts.
-However, to style a select the DOM must be structured as followed:
+However, to style a select the HTML must be structured as follows:

 ```html
 <div class="select-wrapper">